aamir09/FTzard/README.md

 ```

 ## Pipeline
 It is the core of the project, dedicated to an end-to-end continual learning pipeline for large language models (LLMs).
 This pipeline is designed to streamline and automate the training and evaluation process for LLMs.
 Here, we have successfully trained Falcon 7B on a Sentiment Analysis task, demonstrating the pipeline's capabilities.
 The organized structure ensures efficient tracking of experiments, data, and models.
-Dive in to explore and extend this robust setup for your own LLM projects.
+Dive in, to explore and extend this robust setup for your own LLM projects.

 A generic data pipeline has two components to it:<br><br>
 <b>1.
 Directed Acyclic Graph(DAG)</b>: It is crucial in a pipeline as it defines the sequence and dependencies of tasks, ensuring each step is executed in the correct order.
 This structure helps manage complex workflows, enhances reliability, and simplifies debugging and maintenance.